themindfuldev/talk-design-patterns-for-javascript-featuring-modules/README.md

 ## Patterns

 - Pattern:
-    - Proven *solution* to a certain class of *problems* in a specific *context*.
+    - Proven *solution* to a certain class of *problems* in a specific *context*
-    - Pre-conditions -> requirements.
+    - Pre-conditions -> requirements
-    - Post-conditions -> consequences.
+    - Post-conditions -> consequences
-- Pattern *language*: a common vocabulary.
+- Pattern *language*: a common vocabulary
-    - *Network* of connected patterns -> reuse.
+- *Network* of connected patterns -> reuse

 ----

 ## Design Patterns

 - Design Patterns address common OOP problems.
-- 1994: *Gang Of Four* publishes [Design Patterns](http://www.amazon.com/Design-Patterns-Object-Oriented-Professional-Computing/dp/0201634988), a big watershed in the history of OOP and the debut of the term.
+- 1994: *Gang Of Four* publishes [Design Patterns](http://www.amazon.com/Design-Patterns-Object-Oriented-Professional-Computing/dp/0201634988), a critical turning point in the history of OOP.
    - Features 23 classic design patterns, categorized in *creational*, *structural* and *behavioral*.
-   - Many people believe that "Design Patterns" term is exclusive to those 23 patterns, which is not the case.
+   - Many believe that "Design Patterns" term is exclusive to those 23 patterns -> not the case

 ----